ronniross/healing-engine/social-healing-brainstorm.md

 ## 2 Characteristics

 Systems described as healing-engines would typically, from the semantical logic, have these features:
-1. Constant Monitoring: They are always collecting data (metrics, logs, traces) about their own state and performance.
+2.1.
+Constant Monitoring: They are always collecting data (metrics, logs, traces) about their own state and performance.
-2. Diagnostic Capability: They use this data to detect anomalies, deviations from normal behavior, or known failure signatures.
+2.2.
+Diagnostic Capability: They use this data to detect anomalies, deviations from normal behavior, or known failure signatures.
 This often involves AI or machine learning to spot complex patterns.
-3. Automated Remediation: Once a problem is identified, the system doesn't just alert a human; it takes a pre-defined, automated action to fix it.
+2.3.
+Automated Remediation: Once a problem is identified, the system doesn't just alert a human; it takes a pre-defined, automated action to fix it.
-4. Closed-Loop System: The engine checks if the remediation action worked and can try a different approach if the first one fails.
+2. 4.
+Closed-Loop System: The engine checks if the remediation action worked and can try a different approach if the first one fails.
 This creates a "feedback loop" for healing.

-Examples of Healing-Engines in Practice
+## 3 Examples of Healing-Engines in Practice

-The concept is most prominent in software engineering and cloud computing:
+3.1. cloud computing:

 · Modern Cloud Platforms (AWS, Google Cloud, Azure): Their infrastructure often has built-in healing.
 If a virtual server fails, the system automatically detects this and provisions a new, healthy one to replace it without human intervention.
 · Container Orchestrators like Kubernetes: This is a classic example.
 If you tell Kubernetes you want 10 instances of your application running, it acts as a healing-engine.
 If one container crashes, Kubernetes automatically starts a new one to maintain the desired state.
 It's constantly working to "heal" the system back to its specified health.